 Wind and Solar Renewable Energy Projects

-AET provides geotechnical engineering, pre-purchase environmental due diligence, pavement engineering, and/or construction materials testing and forensics on wind turbine and solar projects throughout the Upper Midwest.
+AET provides geotechnical engineering, pre-purchase environmental due diligence, pavement engineering, construction materials testing and forensic testing on wind turbine and solar projects throughout the Upper Midwest.

 Geotechnical investigation is an integral part of wind turbine generator (WTG) foundation design.
 Dynamic shear modulus is typically determined from shear wave velocity profiles at each WTG foundation, during cone penetrometer testing (CPT) but can be measured with refraction microtremor (ReMi) testing when shallow bedrock or other conditions prevent CPT testing.